-What is the EU Extended Producer Responsibility (EPR) battery regulation and what do I need to do?
+What is the EU Extended Producer Responsibility (EPR) batteries regulation and what do I need to do?

-Here we outline what the EU battery regulation brings in terms of EPR and what partners selling products containing batteries have to do.
+Here we outline what the EU batteries regulation brings in terms of EPR and what partners selling products containing batteries have to do.

 Important